AKKI0511/AI-Code-Generator/README.md

 # AI Code Assistant

-A sophisticated Streamlit-based application that delivers AI-powered code assistance and security scanning.
+A sophisticated Streamlit-based application that delivers AI-powered code assistance, performance profiling, and security scanning.
 By leveraging multiple language models and advanced vector search capabilities, the system provides seamless and context-aware support for various code-related tasks.

 ---